 Both young leaders and established CEOs shared the best practices for developing and growing their respective businesses in the face of challenges, and how to strengthen the decision making process at an executive level.

-In 2016, Latin Trade will celebrate 22 years of recognizing the region’s most influential leaders through its BRAVO Business Awards, widely regarded as the “Oscars” of Latin American Business.
+In 2016, we will celebrate 22 years of recognizing the region’s most influential leaders through its BRAVO Business Awards, widely regarded as the “Oscars” of Latin American Business.

-Every year, readers of Latin Trade across the globe nominate a broad array of Latin American and Caribbean leaders from government and business, as well as mavericks in the non-governmental, environmental and humanitarian fields.
-The Latin Trade editorial team narrows the list of candidates, consulting with past honorees of the prestigious Award, international executives, government officials and leading academics.
+Every year, we nominate a broad array of Latin American and Caribbean leaders from government and business, as well as mavericks in the non-governmental, environmental and humanitarian fields.
+We narrow the list of candidates, consulting with past honorees of the prestigious Award, international executives, government officials and leading academics.

-Finally, the editors narrow down the list of finalists and select the recipients of the BRAVO Business Awards for their leadership and their contributions to progress in Latin America and the Caribbean.
+Finally, we narrow down the list of finalists and select the recipients of the BRAVO Business Awards for their leadership and their contributions to progress in Latin America and the Caribbean.

 Winners selected will be honored at the gala awards ceremony, taking place in Miami.